The Tusings of

 Photos by Gary Smucker

-The LREF Museum and Artists Marketplace are open Saturdays from 11 a.m. – 5 p.m. where artifacts from several local family farms are on display as well as works of local artists and crafters.
-The Marketplace and Museum are located at 8739 SR 259, Lost City, WV.
+The LREF Museum and Artists Marketplace is closed for the season.
+It will reopen in April 2024, Saturday and Sunday from 11 a.m. – 5 p.m. where artifacts from several local family farms are on display as well as works of local artists and crafters.
+The Marketplace and Museum are located at 8739 WV 259, Lost City, WV.
 304 897 7242